wizeline/de-training1/gcloud/terraform/readme.md

 After it finished the creation of the environment, go, in a new terminal, to `gcloud/scripts` folder and run the script `ssh_tunnel.sh`

+Note: If need to change the Port to be used, just modify the `ssh_tunnel.sh` script

 `./ssh_tunnel.sh`

 This will create the ssh tunnel, the terminal will hang in this process until the user terminates it.